hale/dungeon/ASSESSMENT2_REPORT.md

 ## Conclusion

 I began with the hypothesis that merely rewarding game wins and losses would not result in better behaviour.
-Instead, QLearning should be employed to direct the creature's actions towards certain behavioural goals.
-In the case of my behaviour, this was to wait when the energy level was below a certain thresh-hold.
-I hoped that using Q-Learning to achieve this goal would result in more nuanced and reliable behaviour than if that had been implemented procedurally.
+Instead, Q-Learning could be employed to direct the creature's actions towards certain behavioural goals.
+In the case of my behaviour, when the energy level was below a certain thresh-hold the creature should (normally) wait.
+Using Q-Learning to achieve this goal would result in more nuanced and reliable behaviour than if that had been implemented procedurally.

+Sometimes, it is more important for the AI players to behave according to an understandable logic than to always take the best possible action.
+One possible negative consequence of learning algorithms is they can uncover exploits in the game world which might not be entertaining to human players.
+This effect can be mitigated by placing limitations on the action sequences of creatures.
+It raises the interesting possibility of rewarding entertaining behaviour and punishing what players might consider 'cheating'.